mth229/mth229.github.io/limits.md

 ```
 f(x) = ((x+2)*(x-3)) / ((x+2)*(x+3))
-ys = map(f, xs)
+ys = f.(xs)
 ```

 The `ys` are clearly getting closer to $-0.2$, as expected.

-The pairs of values `xs` and `ys` can be more naturally displayed with a table, the square-bracket notation is useful here:
+The pairs of values `xs` and `ys` can be more naturally displayed with a table, the square-bracket notation is useful here to put the values into two columns:

 ```
 [xs ys]